How To Read This Documentation

 Reauth

-This is a particular case in which you have access to the token and wants to get a new one before it expires.
+This is a particular case in which you have access to a token and wants to get a new one before it expires using the same POST /_session request:

 Bearer example: